Book this tour and you will receive a 5% discount off the Find out more

 Today is set aside for doing your own thing at Victoria Falls, where there are loads of fun activities on offer.
-Viewing the magnificent waterfall is a not-to-be-missed highlight.
+Viewing the magnificent waterfall is a not-to-be-missed highlight, so your entry fee to Vic Falls is included.
 Stand before Mosi-oa-Tunya, 'the Smoke that Thunders' and feel its might - an unforgettable experience!

 Today it is back into the wilderness of Africa we go!

 Leaving Vic Falls we drive south to nearby Hwange National Park, Zimbabwe's top conservation area.
 Like Chobe, Hwange is famous for its big herds of elephants and also hosts an array of other wildlife, including healthy populations of endangered African wild dogs.